Miaoyu-scu/miaoyu-scu.github.io/_pages/about.md

 Research Experience
 ======
-- Sichuan University
-	- 09/2023 - Present: Ph.D.
+- Sichuan University（09/2023 - Present）: Ph.D.
 Researcher
 	- Project: Everyday Knowledge Landscape on the Xiaohongshu Platform
-	- 09/2020 - 06/2023: M.A.
+- Sichuan University（09/2020 - 06/2023）: M.A.
 Researcher
-		- Projects: Surveillance Practices in Digital Social Maps; Re-writing of Urban Maps by Xiaohongshu
+	- Projects: Surveillance Practices in Digital Social Maps
-- Sichuan Fine Arts Institute
-	- 09/2016 - 06/2020: Undergraduate Researcher
+- Sichuan Fine Arts Institute（09/2016 - 06/2020）: Undergraduate Researcher
 	- Project: Anthropological Study of the Matchmaking Corner in Chongqing

 Academic Projects
 ------
 - Principal Investigator, China National Social Science Fund Project
 	- A Study of the Collective Memory Project of the Nanjing Massacre Memorial Hall
 - Principal Investigator, Sichuan University 'From 0 to 1' Major Project
 	- The Social Construction of Digital Maps

-The main configuration file for the site is in the base directory in [_config.yml](https://github.com/academicpages/academicpages.github.io/blob/master/_config.yml), which defines the content in the sidebars and other site-wide features.
-You will need to replace the default variables with ones about yourself and your site's github repository.
-The configuration file for the top menu is in [_data/navigation.yml](https://github.com/academicpages/academicpages.github.io/blob/master/_data/navigation.yml).
-For example, if you don't have a portfolio or blog posts, you can remove those items from that navigation.yml file to remove them from the header.

-Create content & metadata
+Conferences & Presentations
 ------
+- Graduate Student Conference, 60th Anniversary of the School of Journalism and Communication, The Chinese University of Hong Kong, July 2025.
+	-Topic: Future and Guidance: Boundaries and Imagination of the New Generation of Communication Studies
+- Graduate Summer School, Fudan University, July 2024.
+	-Theme: Sino-Foreign Journalism and Communication Theory and Research Methods
+- Academic Symposium, 1st "Digital Communication and Media China", May 2024.
+	-Paper Presentation: Awarded Third Prize

 For site content, there is one Markdown file for each type of content, which are stored in directories like _publications, _talks, _posts, _teaching, or _pages.
 For example, each talk is a Markdown file in the [_talks directory](https://github.com/academicpages/academicpages.github.io/tree/master/_talks).
 At the top of each Markdown file is structured data in YAML about the talk, which the theme will parse to do lots of cool stuff.
 The same structured data about a talk is used to generate the list of talks on the [Talks page](https://academicpages.github.io/talks), each [individual page](https://academicpages.github.io/talks/2012-03-01-talk-1) for specific talks, the talks section for the [CV page](https://academicpages.github.io/cv), and the [map of places you've given a talk](https://academicpages.github.io/talkmap.html) (if you run this [python file](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.py) or [Jupyter notebook](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb), which creates the HTML for the map based on the contents of the _talks directory).

 **Markdown generator**